pepopo978/nampower/README.md

 Channeling spells can be interrupted outside the channel queue window by casting any spell if `NP_InterruptChannelsOutsideQueueWindow` is set to 1.
 During the channel queue window you cannot interrupt the channel unless you turn off `NP_QueueChannelingSpells`.
 You can always move to interrupt a channel at any time.

+#### Spells on Cooldown
+If using `NP_QueueSpellsOnCooldown` when you attempt to cast a spell that has a remaining cooldown of less than `NP_CooldownQueueWindowMs` it will be queued instead of failing with 'Spell not Ready Yet'.
+There is a separate queue of size 1 for normal spells and non gcd spells.
+If something is in either of these cooldown queues and you try to cast a spell that is not on cooldown it will be cast immediately and clear the appropriate cooldown queue.

+For example, if Fire Blast is on cooldown and I queue it and then try to cast Fireball it will cast Fireball immediately and Fire Blast will not get automatically cast anymore.

+This currently doesn't work for item cooldowns as they work differently, will add in the future.

 #### NP_OptimizeBufferUsingPacketTimings
 This feature will attempt to optimize your buffer on individual casts using your latency and server packet timings.